ThowV/4.1-4.2-theory/SE.md

 ### 5.6 What a business rule is

-A business rule describe actions, definiations and handicaps that an organization establishes in order to reach their goals.
-A business role comes forth from company policy, the law or from branch standards.
-They are indipendant from products and systems but they do termine them.
+A business rule describes actions, definitions and handicaps that an organization establishes in order to reach their goals.
+A business rule comes forth from company policy, the law or from branch standards.
+They are indipendant from products and systems but they do determine them.

 Take a look at the following examples: